Gwen Ifill Next Generation Award

 The Gwen Ifill Next Generation Award honors alumna Gwen Ifill's commitment to professional excellence, community and mentoring.
 It recognizes a professional who exhibits the promise to carry on the work of fostering civic dialogue and an informed, diverse citizenry.

-The 2020 award recipient is Ava DuVernay, filmmaker and founder of ARRAY.
+The 2020 award recipient was Ava DuVernay, filmmaker and founder of ARRAY.

 Winner of BAFTA, Peabody and Emmy Awards, Academy Award nominee Ava DuVernay’s directorial work includes the Oscar-winning civil rights drama SELMA, the Oscar-nominated social justice documentary 13TH and the Disney children’s adventure A WRINKLE IN TIME, which made her the highest-grossing Black woman director in American box office history.
 In 2019, she created, wrote, produced and directed the Emmy Award-winning limited series WHEN THEY SEE US.
 She is currently producing the fifth season of her acclaimed series, QUEEN SUGAR.
 Winner of the 2012 Sundance Best Director Prize for her second independent film MIDDLE OF NOWHERE, DuVernay amplifies the work of Black artists, people of color and women of all kinds through ARRAY, her multi-platform arts and social impact collective dedicated to narrative change.